LabKey/glass-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version TBD
+*Released*: 11 December 2024
+- RadioGroupInput fix for formsy input usage
+  - need to call setValue on each change of radio selection

 ### version 6.5.0
 *Released*: 10 December 2024
 - Chart builder support for axis layout options